 Exempt Income, the income that is not taxable.
-There is lot of confusion on what is exempt Income, whether the income needs to be reported while filing Income Tax Return.
-For FY 2012-13(AY 2013-14) one has to be careful as the new rules for tax filing announced this year states that if the total exempt income during the year exceeded Rs 5000, you will have to use ITR 2 and not ITR1.
 This article explains what is exempt Income, examples of exempt Income, How to show in Income Tax return?
 What is difference between tax exemption and tax deduction?

 The word exempt means free from an obligation from doing something.
 In the case of income tax, Exempt income refers to income which though is earned and received during the financial year is not taxable.
 Certain type income can be exempted from tax provided certain conditions are met which are defined in Income Tax Act.
 Exempt income includes tax-free sources of income, such as the interest on PPF, tax-free bonds and dividends .
 The long-term capital gains from stocks and equity funds, the agricultural income and gifts from specified relatives.